alberto-it/Contact-Mgmt-System/README.md

  - Email Address (validated format)
  - Additional Information

-The system will greet the user with a welcome message and display a menu.
+The system greets the user with a welcome message and displays a menu of choices.
 The user can choose from the following options (note: 2 through 7 will be disabled to start):
 1. Add a new contact
 2. Edit an existing contact